 Master of Architecture (Digital)

-Universitas Atma Jaya Yogyakarta is now in advanced stage toward opening the graduate program in architecture.
+Universitas Atma Jaya Yogyakarta is now in an advanced stage toward opening the graduate program in architecture.
 UAJY is currently in the process of obtaining the program execution permission permits from the Directorate General for Higher Education, Ministry for National Education Office in Jakarta.
 The program will offer one specialization in Digital Architecture.
-The establishment of the program is UAJY’s response to the fast growing, and increasingly pervasive application of digital technology in architecture.
-Such widespread use and application in architecture inevitably increases the need for architects to be well equipped with requisite digital technology capabilities.
+The establishment of the program is UAJY’s response to the fast-growing, and increasingly pervasive application of digital technology in architecture.
+Such widespread use and application in architecture inevitably increase the need for architects to be well equipped with requisite digital technology capabilities.

-To be awarded the degree, graduate students are required to complete 39 course credits, which include the 6-creditthesis.
+To be awarded the degree, graduate students are required to complete 39-course credits, which include the 6-credit thesis.
 The Graduate Program of Universitas Atma Jaya Yogyakarta has applied theoretical and practical learning system to produce professionals with conceptual and integrated operational capabilities.
 Students are also prepared to socially interact in the environment well, ethical and capable of creating job opportunities.
 To achieve that, the learning process is supported by nationally and internationally competent scholars and professionals.
 To anticipate ongoing business climate changes, the Graduate Program of Universitas Atma Jaya Yogyakarta prepares graduates from various undergraduate programs to become professional managers who are capable of managing changes, thinking innovatively, and supporting organizational flexibility.
-To become “global-minded, dependable and ethical” graduates, students of Graduate Program of Universitas Atma Jaya Yogyakarta undergo various activities, such as outbound and character building training, which are designed to improve their skills.
+To become “global-minded, dependable and ethical” graduates, students of the Graduate Program of Universitas Atma Jaya Yogyakarta undergo various activities, such as outbound and character-building training, which are designed to improve their skills.

 The Graduate Program always keeps up with changes and the rising educational standard, to educate Indonesian youth to be dependable and ethical graduates.